 - Speech-language pathologists in Northern California will be able to access professional development/continuing education opportunities through programs sponsored by the CMSD program.

-CSU, Chico's Masters program in speech-language pathology at California State University, Chico is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Languare Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Communication Sciences and Disorders master's program in speech-language pathology at California State University, Chico is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Languare Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
 The program enjoys a reputation for academic excellence on campus and throughout the state.
 The program's faculty members have varied areas of research interest and clinical expertise.
 These areas include child language acquisition, acquired adult neurogenic disorders such as aphasia and head trauma.
 Other faculty interest areas are stuttering, voice, communication disorders in bi-lingual children, clinical supervision, cognitive effort and auditory processing.
 A special feature of CSU, Chico's program is the rapport between faculty members and students.
 Because of the residential character of the campus, faculty are accessible.
 The professional, yet relaxed, atmosphere and opportunities for one-on-one interaction with faculty members enhance student opportunities for learning within the curriculum.